 Are African American Women More at Risk for Breast Cancer?

-October is Breast Cancer Awareness month – and according to the American Cancer Society, over 40,000 women are expected to die from breast cancer this year.
+According to the American Cancer Society, over 40,000 women are expected to die from breast cancer this year.
 The good news is that over time, there has been a decrease in death as a result of breast cancer.
 However, certain populations are at higher risk of mortality than others.
 For African American women, chances of surviving breast cancer are much lower than many other populations.
 There are several potential contributing factors to this.